CCRC-will/glycoTree/readme.txt

 Preparation of the N-glycan canonical tree data is partially automated using the bash script "populate_N-tree.sh" Only step 1 (collecting input file specifying the structures of mamallian N-glycans) is required as a prerequisites for the automation.
 This script generates a glycoTree csv file for each glycan in the source data directory and populates the "annotated_glycans.csv" file.

 Transformation of svg files is performed by the script convertSVG.sh, which invokes the SVGflatten class.
+Transformed svg files are held in subfolders of the data/svg/ folder.
+Mappings of the original svg element id's with the new, semantic id's are held in the map_xxx files in the model/ folder.

 Please examine these scripts and read the javadocs or comment lines in the programs they invoke for more insight regarding the usage of these programs in other contexts.